maxpatiiuk/esri-dev-summit-presentations/2024/calcite-react/index.md

 > speaker notes:
 >
-> Calcite Design System is a set of reusable web components with implementation
+> (Max) Calcite Design System is a set of reusable web components with
-> guidance that can be used to build on-brand and accessible web applications.
+> implementation guidance that can be used to build on-brand and accessible web
-> Along with web components it includes a UI kit, icons, and color schemes.
+> applications.
+Along with web components it includes a UI kit, icons, and color
+> schemes.
 >
 > Calcite Components are framework-agnostic, so it can web components built with
 > StencilJS.
 Stencil is a compiler that generates custom elements using